 France.
 Charentes.
 Roger Allary, cooper in Archiac.

 Machining consists of shortening, shaping, hollowing out and joining the oak staves to make a stave.
 Assembling the barrel, known as "mise en rose", is a UNESCO-listed skill of the craftsmen; without nails or glue, the staves are assembled in a circle to make the barrel.
 They are held together by metal hoops.
 Heating softens the wood.
 All that remains is to fit the steel ring.
 The last operation is the "bousinage", a vital stage in barrel making.
-This is a complex process of toasting operations which, by controlling the time taken to " toasting and intensity, allowing the aromatic and tannic oenological potential of the oak staves to be expressed.
+It's a complex process of toasting operations which, by controlling the "toasting time", ensures that the barrels are always in perfect condition. toasting and its intensity, allows the aromatic and tannic oenological potential of oak staves to be expressed.
 Allary cooperage exports to over 30 countries on 5 continents.

 www.cognac.fr